alibekU/sales_forecast/README.md

 ![plot4](images/screenshot4.png)

 # Modelling
-The model that was used for forecasting is XGBoost regressor. <br/>
+The model that was used for forecasting is XGBoost regressor as it showed the best results in terms of mean absolute error (MAE) of 0.8 (items/month) compared to Linear Regression (MAE of 1.8 on test data) and Random Forest (MAE of 1.2 on test data). <br/>
-In the code I currently use I've not performed grid search parameter optimization as it takes several our to train the model without it, but in hte future I plan to use less data and try to optimize the model.<br/>
+In the code I currently use I am not performing grid search parameter optimization as it takes several our to train the model without it, but in the future I plan to use less data and try to optimize the model.<br/>
+On the models that used less data (3 shops) I ran grid search parameter optimization with the following parameters: <br/>
+`parameters = { <br/>
+                "max_depth"        : [ 1, 3], <br/>
+                "min_child_weight" : [ 7, 10], <br/>
+                "gamma" : [0, 1, 3], <br/>
+                "learning_rate" : [0, 0.3, 0.7] <br/>
+    }` <br/>
+of which only min_child_weight turned out to be different from the default parameters and became 10. <br/>
 In the modelling process I predict sales for the next month as the target variable. <br/>
-I've added various feature that show how each shop, item and category have historically performed.
+I've added various feature that show how each shop, item and category have historically performed. <br/>
+Since we are dealing with a timeseries, the features that can calculated across the whole time series using sales of the next month (mean of future sales across all the shops or mean acrros the months, for example) we should avoid calculating them on test data set as it will be considered data leakage and give away information on the future sales that could be used by the model.
+To avoid the issue, I've calculated these values only on train data set and then assigned them to the test data so that we can use the features based on next-month sales but only in terms of the history. <br/>
 The most important features turned out to be category-grouped mean number of items sold next month, month-grouped mean number of items sold next month and shop-grouped mean number of items sold next month.
 ![plot5](images/screenshot5.png)

 # Discussion of the results
-Currently the mean absolute error (MAE) on number of items sold in a month is around 0.05 on test data that was derived from the shops in the train data. <br/>
+Currently the mean absolute error (MAE) on number of items sold in a month is around 0.8 on test data that was derived from the 40 shops in the train data. <br/>
-However there are a lot of 0 values (items that were not sold in a month get assigned 0 value explicitly instead ob being omitted), and I have also measured MAE on non-zero actual or predicted values.
-For test data on shops that were used in training it is 1.63 items.
-Given mean number of items sold a month is 2.5 this is actually not such a small number.<br/>
+When testing on 10 shops that were not used in training, MAE is 1.2.
+While testing on one unseen shop with only 6 month of data the MAE is 1.96.
+Given that the average of items sold per month is 2, this is not a small number.
+This demonstrates that for better predictions we need more data in terms of the shops and time period.
+This suggests that trying to predict sales with this app for a single shop that has only a couple month of data will not be a good idea<br/>
+Another thing is that to really see the accuracy of the prediction it would be better to have more broad data sets with sales of large amount of items.
+Currently this results imply that we should use the model on data with large amounts of sales (groceries, for example) with cautious as the error can be much bigger in terms of the number of items.
-When testing on shops that were not used in trainin, MAE is 0.07, MAE on non-zero count of items is 2.84.
-I will be working on imporoving these numbers.
+I will be working on imporoving accuracy of prediction. <br/>
-Possible improvements: <br/>
+**Possible improvements:** <br/>
 Web app: <br/>
-1. Interface
+1. Better interface
-2. File check
+2. File check for the right format
-3. Security
+3. Security for the uploaded data
-4. Possibly send result forecast files through email for privacy
+4. Possibly sending forecast files through email for privacy
-5. Support multiple users work
+5. Support of multiple users work
 <br/>
 Model: <br/>
-1. CV with time based split of train and test
-2. Train on more shops
+1. Hyperparameter optimization with less data to speed up training initially <br/>
+2. Hyperparameter optimization with CV split based on date instead of random as we are dealing with time series <br/>
+3. Training on more diverse data that will have more items sold or generating such data from this data <br/>
+4. Adding external data to make better predictions: weather and holidays

 # Author
 Alibek Utyubayev.